-11.3.3 Auto-reload Mode, Counting Up/Down
+7.1.5 Auto-reload Mode, Counting Up/Down

-Timer/Counter 2 will be in auto-reload mode as an up/down counter if CP/RL2 bit in T2CON is cleared and the DCEN bit in T2MOD is set.
+Timer/Counter 2 will be in auto-reload mode as an up/down counter if CP / $\overline{RL2}$ bit in T2CON is cleared.
+RCLK and TCLK bits must be cleared and the DCEN bit in T2MOD is set.
 In this mode, Timer/Counter 2 is an up/down counter whose direction is controlled by the T2EX pin.
 A 1 on this pin cause the counter to count up.
 An overflow while counting up will cause the counter to be reloaded with the contents of the capture registers.
 The next down count following the case where the contents of Timer/Counter equal the capture registers will load an FFFFh into Timer/Counter 2.
 In either event a reload will set the TF2 bit.
 A reload will also toggle the EXF2 bit.
 However, the EXF2 bit can not generate an interrupt while in this mode.